Guide

 - your age

-Why do life insurance companies request medical records?
+Why do life insurance companies request medical information?

-Life Insurance policies pay a lump sum of money to your loved ones when you die.
+Life Insurance pays a lump sum of money to your loved ones when you die.

-Life insurance provider could request to see your medical records to assess the risk involved in offering you a policy.
-They want to assess the risk involved in offering you a policy.
-They'll want to know if you have had or recovered from any serious illnesses.
+Life insurance providers could request to see further details of your medical history by requesting either a medical report or your medical records.
+They want to assess the risk involved in offering you a plan.
+They'll also want to know if you have had or recovered from any serious illnesses.

-By seeing your medical records, a provider will then decide how likely you are to make an insurance claim in the future.
-This may impact your life premiums.
+By obtaining details of your medical history, a provider will then decide how likely you are to make an insurance claim in the future which may impact your life premiums.
+This is known as the underwriting process.

-For example, if your medical records show that you are a heavy smoker.
-The insurer might raise your premium.
+For example, if your medical history shows that you are a heavy smoker, the insurer might raise your premium.
 Why?
 Because they believe the risk of paying out is higher for a smoker than it is for a non-smoker, so they charge you more.

-Can life insurance companies access my medical records?
+Can life insurance companies access my medical history?

-- Once they have your permission, they will contact your GP for a medical report.
+- Once they have your permission, they will contact your GP for details of your medical history usually in the form of a medical report.

-Can life insurance companies access my medical reports without my consent?
+Can life insurance companies access my medical history without my consent?

-No, the only organisations that can access medical records without your consent are:
+No, insurance companies can’t access your medical history without your consent.
+The only organisations that can access medical history without your consent are:

 - the police